In the Name of God

 Tawheed Newcastle Islamic Centre was founded in 1998 under the supervision of the Islamic Centre of England and it has been holding Islamic cultural and educational programs to fulfil the needs of the communities living in the North East of the UK.

-Tawheed Newcastle Islamic Centre is honoured to commemorate the weekly fest of Friday by holding the Supplication of Kumail a night before it and by Friday prayer and supplication of Nudba on Fridays as well as commemorating other Divine Fests during the year like: Eid al-Fitr, Eid al-Adha (Ghurban), Eid al-Mab’ath and Eid al-Ghadeer and the birth anniversaries of the Holy Prophet of Islam (SAWA) and his progeny (AS) as well as the sad occasions of their martyrdoms.
+Tawheed Newcastle Islamic Centre is honoured to commemorate the weekly fest of Friday by holding the Supplication of Kumail a night before it and by Friday prayer and supplication of Nudba on Fridays as well as commemorating other Divine Fests during the year like: Eid al-Fitr, Eid al-Adha (Ghurban), Eid al-Mab’ath and Eid al-Ghadeer and the birth anniversaries of the Holy Prophet of Islam (PBUH) and his great progeny (A.S) as well as the sad occasions of their martyrdoms.

 Numerous events adorn the Islamic calendar: Ramadan; the fasting season, and Muharram are just two of such auspicious and sacred occasions.